 Now, more than ever, people prefer more flexible forms of employment as opposed to the traditional workforce model.
 The concept of the contingent workforce is one that has become increasingly popular – especially over the last decade.
 A contingent workforce is one that is made up of freelancers, independent contractors, and consultants who are hired for either a specific amount of time or on a project-by-project basis.
 There are no illusions that these workers will stay with a company on a permanent basis – instead, the opposite is true.
 They are temporary positions that can pay well and are important, creating a mutually beneficial situation for all parties involved.

-What is Contingent Workforce Management?
+What Is Contingent Workforce Management?

 There are many elements that make up the contingent workforce management process.
 Simply put, contingent workforce management is the hiring and managing of temporary employees.
 Organizations will typically pair a managed service provider (MSP) with a vendor management system (VMS) to manage their contingent workforce process.
 The MSP works with each of the client’s vendors to ensure all open positions are properly recruited for, and the MSP works with the client to ensure management of the contingent workforce is done compliantly.

-Why is Contingent Workforce Management Important to a Business?
+Why Is Contingent Workforce Management Important To A Business?

 All of this also helps to underline the idea, and the importance, of contingent workforce management.
 These types of workers play an invaluable role in the narrative of any business, but they still require a steady hand in terms of management to ensure that everything flows as smoothly as possible.
 Contingent workforce management helps to keep permanent employees separate from temporary employees, thus allowing workers to fill the exact position that is required of them at precisely the right time.